 - Transportation by private bus

-Old Town Square, in front of the Czech tourism office
+Old Town Square, in front of the Czech tourism office and the Cartier store, at the corner of Pažížská street.
+Look for the guides wearing red t-shirts.

 We use private buses for transport from Prague to Kutná Hora.
 For this reason, it is required to book in advance to secure your place.